-He recently served as a summer Technologist in the Office of Policy Planning at the Federal Trade Commission (FTC), assisting in the development of technology strategy within the commission.
-He is the inaugural Geller Fellow of the Wharton Public Policy Initiative, awarded in support of his position at the FTC.
+In 2019, Shaanan was the inaugural Geller Fellow of the Wharton Public Policy Initiative, with a summer placement in the Office of Policy Planning at the Federal Trade Commission (FTC), where he assisted in the development of technology strategy within the commission.

 In 2018 he served as a Cybersecurity Fellow working on U.S Federal technology policy in the office of Senator Ron Wyden.
 Prior to that, he spent three months at Facebook headquarters, working to ensure secure deletion of user data.

-His research has received recognition in the form of the Best Paper Award at ACM CCS, a 'Pwnie' Award for best Cryptographic Attack.
+His research has received recognition in the form of the Best Paper Award at ACM CCS and an 'Pwnie' Award for best Cryptographic Attack.
 He is also the recipient of the Excellence in Tutoring Award from the University of Melbourne.

-- Pseudorandom Black Swans: Cache Attacks on CTR_DRBG - to Appear in IEEE Security & Privacy 2020
+- Pseudorandom Black Swans: Cache Attacks on CTR_DRBG, IEEE Security & Privacy (2020),

 - 2013 Semester 2 (Unimelb) - Engineering Computation

-- I sing in multiple different choirs, the most significant of them being the Penn Glee Club and the Penn Pipers.
+- While at Princeton I was a Bass in Voices of Gotham, a competitive barbershop chorus.
+I spent my PhD in multiple different choirs, the most significant of them being the Penn Glee Club and the Penn Pipers.

 - I spend much of my free time playing piano, predominantly works from musical theatre.